The Firefighter Aptitude Test – FACT (OFAI), CPS, NFST, OS (Gledhill Shaw), NTN (FireTEAM)

 The firefighter aptitude test can sometimes seem overwhelming, but once you break it down and practice each individual section, you will soon see that the fire exam can usually be passed with little effort.
-From the OFAI FACT test to the CPS test used by Firefighter Services of Ontario Ltd (FireOntario), it's all covered here.
+From the OFAI FACT test, CPS test used by Firefighter Services of Ontario Ltd (FireOntario), and NTN Test (FireTEAM), it's all covered here.

 On this page, we will break down: